Here are the first two chapters of Vevin Song. Enjoy!

 'I won't cancel your meals today, Miss Hightower, but this will be the last conversation we have regarding the matter.
 Your students' results last year, as you know, were far below our expectations.
 If things continue the way they are, I won't have a choice.'

 'Thank you.'
-Marla's shoulders loosened, the tension easing off.
+Marla's shoulders sagged, the tension easing off.

 'Give my best to your father.'
 Nia dismissed Marla.

-Marla got up quickly, grabbing her bag from the floor and pulling her eyes away from Nia's interrogative stare, and hurried out of the office without looking back at the councillor.
+Marla got up quickly, grabbing her bag from the floor and pulling her eyes away from Nia's interrogative stare, and hurried out of the office without looking back.
 She did, after all, have a party to get ready for.

 Thank you for reading!
 You can read the rest of Vevin Song by ordering it on Amazon.